History of Hinduism: Vijayanagara Empire

-The Vijayanagara Empire was established in 1336 by Harihara I and his brother Bukka Raya I of Sangama dynasty, which originated as a political heir of the Hoysala Empire, Kakatiya Empire, and the Pandyan Empire.
+The Vijayanagara Empire was established in 1336 by Harihara I and his brother Bukka Raya I of the Sangama dynasty, which originated as a political heir of the Hoysala Empire, Kakatiya Empire, and the Pandyan Empire.
 The empire rose to prominence as a culmination of attempts by the south Indian powers to ward off Islamic invasions by the end of the 13th century.
 According to one narrative, the empire's founders Harihara I and Bukka Raya I were two brothers in the service of the Kampili chief.
 After Kampili fell to the Muslim invasion, they were taken to Delhi and converted to Islam.
 They were sent back to Kampili as the Delhi Sultan's vassals.
 After gaining power in the region, they approached Vidyaranya, who converted them back to the Hindu faith.

 The Vijayanagara Emperors were tolerant of all religions and sects, as writings by foreign visitors show.
 The kings used titles such as Gobrahamana Pratipalanacharya (literally, "protector of cows and Brahmins") and Hindurayasuratrana (lit. "upholder of Hindu faith") that testified to their intention of protecting Hinduism and yet were at the same time staunchly Islamicate in their court ceremonials and dress.
 The empire's founders, Harihara I and Bukka Raya I, were devout Shaivas (worshippers of Shiva), but made grants to the Vaishnava order of Sringeri with Vidyaranya as their patron saint, and designated Varaha (the boar, an avatar of Vishnu) as their emblem.
 Over one-fourth of the archaeological dig found an "Islamic Quarter" not far from the "Royal Quarter".
 Nobles from Central Asia's Timurid kingdoms also came to Vijayanagara.
-The later Saluva and Tuluva kings were Vaishnava by faith, but worshipped at the feet of Lord Virupaksha (Shiva) at Hampi as well as Lord Venkateswara (Vishnu) at Tirupati.
-A Sanskrit work, Jambavati Kalyanam by King Krishnadevaraya, called Lord Virupaksha Karnata Rajya Raksha Mani ("protective jewel of Karnata Empire").
+The later Saluva and Tuluva kings were Vaishnava by faith, but worshipped at the feet of Virupaksha (Shiva) at Hampi as well as Venkateswara (Vishnu) at Tirupati.
+A Sanskrit work, Jambavati Kalyanam by King Krishnadevaraya, called Virupaksha Karnata Rajya Raksha Mani ("protective jewel of Karnata Empire").
 The kings patronised the saints of the dvaita order (philosophy of dualism) of Madhvacharya at Udupi.